GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Time and Date Standard: [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), e.g. `YYYY-MM-DD hh:mm:ss` and `P3DT2H`. http://xkcd.com/1179/.
 I wonder if `2019\10\03-24` would have been better?
 - Time is finite
 - How long?
 How often?
+- Time is always flowing
+- Timing
+    - If you're going to fail, fail fast.
+    - Lots of timing in martial arts.
+True time as per [George Silver](https://en.wikipedia.org/wiki/George_Silver). _Vor_ and _noch_ of the [German schol of fencing](https://en.wikipedia.org/wiki/German_school_of_fencing).
+And so on.
+    - "To every thing there is a season, and a time to every purpose under the heaven" ~ [Ecclesiastes 3](https://biblehub.com/ecclesiastes/3.htm).
+    - [Procrastination](https://en.wikipedia.org/wiki/Procrastination) is often not about time but about emotional suffering.
+Procrastinating, urfing, lounging, chilling, etc. can alleviate suffering.
+You have to determine need (v want) and whether you have the time for it now (v later).
+    - Timing & priorities can be linked.
+E.g. People ofen say "pay yourself first" (with savings, debt reduction, etc), but the same applies for time, i.e. you need to set aside some time for exercise, hygiene, mental health, relaxation, exploing, being lively, etc.
 - Past
+    - "Life can only be understood backwards; but it must be lived forwards." ~ Søren Kierkegaard
+    - "Those who cannot remember the past are condemned to repeat it." ~ George Santayana
 - Present
     - _Carpe Diem_: Seize the day
     - The Greek language denotes two distinct principles, [Chronos](https://en.wikipedia.org/wiki/Chronos) and [Kairos](https://en.wikipedia.org/wiki/Kairos).
 The former refers to numeric, or chronological, time.
 The latter, literally "the right or opportune moment", relates specifically to metaphysical or Divine time.
 In theology, Kairos is qualitative, as opposed to quantitative.